mallumoSK/layout-inflater/README.md

 ## WARNING
-This library/processor is ussing [Kotlin Symbol Processor](https://github.com/android/kotlin/tree/ksp/libraries/tools/kotlin-symbol-processing-api).
+This library/processor is ussing [Kotlin Symbol Processing API](https://github.com/google/ksp).

 This is in testing unstable stage.